saitamasahil/skyscraper/docs/CONFIGINI.md

 #### addExtensions

 Adds the rom extensions to the ones that are already supported by the platform, use a space between each extension.
+You may omit the `*` or even `*.` when providing an extension.

 !!! info